 People Also Ask

-The 25% rule in roofing is a common industry standard, often enforced by local building codes in areas like Miami, Miami Beach, and Hialeah FL.
-It states that if more than 25% of a roof's total surface area is being repaired or replaced within a 12-month period, the entire roof must be brought up to current code requirements.
-This typically means a full tear-off and replacement, rather than overlaying new shingles.
-The rule prevents partial repairs that could lead to structural weaknesses or leaks.
-For homeowners in our service area, Trusst Construction always recommends consulting a licensed professional to assess if your project triggers this rule, ensuring compliance and long-term durability.
+The 25% rule in roofing is a common industry guideline, often referenced by local building codes in areas like Miami, Miami Beach, and Hialeah.
+It states that if more than 25% of a roof's total area is being repaired, replaced, or recovered, the entire roof must be brought up to current code standards.
+This typically means a full tear-off of existing layers and a complete re-roofing job to ensure structural integrity and compliance with wind uplift and fire resistance requirements.
+For homeowners in South Florida, understanding this rule is crucial to avoid unexpected costs.
+Trusst Construction always advises clients to consult with a licensed professional before starting any roofing project to determine if the 25% threshold applies, as failing to comply can result in permit violations and safety hazards.